-Is this seat taken?
-How much does this cost?
-What’s this I hear?
-For the last three days we have looked at these commonly asked questions.
-Today, we consider another – How would you like that served?
+How much does this seat cost?
+How much does this search cost?
+How much does this life cost?
+For the last three days we have asked ourselves some tough questions.
+We have asked God to expose our heart regarding our priorities and the use of our resources.
+Today, we consider another tough question – How would you like that served?

 Luke chapter 16 speaks strongly of how we should serve God generously with our time, resources and money.
 In Luke 17, Jesus calls us to serve God faithfully, as a servant would serve his master.
 To serve God faithfully requires obedient submission to Jesus and His commands.
 We serve God faithfully, not looking for applause or thanks but simply out of obedience and dedication to our Master.